-I urge all New Jersey assessors and citizens to take advantage of the information contained in this book so that, in the interest of transparency to the taxpayers of this State, the laws are followed in a uniform manner to better serve all property owners in New Jersey.
+I urge all New Jersey assessors and citizens to take advantage of the information contained in this book so that, in the interest of transparency to the taxpayers of this State, the laws are followed in a uniform manner to better serve the interests of all property owners in New Jersey.

-Michael J. Bryan, Acting Director
+John J. Ficara, Acting Director

-Division of Taxation
+Division of Taxation December 2019